-Collaroy Beach is a popular beach that makes up part of the Northern Beaches, and is located around half an hour’s drive from the Sydney CBD.
+Collaroy Beach is a popular beach that makes up part of the Northern Beaches area and is around half an hour’s drive from the Sydney CBD.
 This picturesque beach adjoins the equally beautiful Narrabeen Beach, making up a long stretch of nothing but pristine sands.

 The beach’s history dates back to the late 19th century when the region was entirely a part of Narrabeen.